 You can download a pdf with the full diagram of the Scrum workflow to use as reference or as a poster in your workspace.

 The pdf includes an exercise that you can run with your team to get everyone aligned on common terms and definitions of the Scrum workflow.

 This is a fun way to learn the Scrum workflow and you can do it with your team or with a class of students.

-Test your knowledge with our CSM practice exam and see how well you know Scrum.
+Test your Scrum knowledge with our Scrum test and see how well you know Scrum.
 If you need help to learn more about Scrum and get the experience needed to pass the exam, check out our training page with a list of upcoming CSM training classes.